arangodb/arangodb/README.md

 * `brew install avocadodb` (use `--HEAD` in order to build AvocadoDB from current master)

 This will install AvocadoDB and all dependencies.
+Note that the server will be installed as

+    /usr/local/sbin/avocado

+The AvocadoDB shell will be install as

+    /usr/local/bin/avocsh

 ## First Steps